Assata Shakur: Extradition attempts

-In 1997, Carl Williams, the superintendent of the New Jersey State Police, wrote a letter to Pope John Paul II asking him to raise the issue of Shakur's extradition during his talks with President Fidel Castro.
+In 1997 Carl Williams, the superintendent of the New Jersey State Police, wrote a letter to Pope John Paul II asking him to raise the issue of Shakur's extradition during his talks with President Fidel Castro.
 During the pope's visit to Cuba in 1998, Shakur agreed to an interview with NBC journalist Ralph Penza.
 Shakur later published an extensive criticism of the NBC segment, which inter-spliced footage of Trooper Foerster's grieving widow with an FBI photo connected to a bank robbery of which Shakur had been acquitted.

-On March 10, 1998 New Jersey Governor Christine Todd Whitman asked Attorney General Janet Reno to do whatever it would take to return Shakur from Cuba.
+In March 1998, New Jersey Governor Christine Todd Whitman asked U.S. Attorney General Janet Reno to do whatever it would take to return Shakur from Cuba.
 Later in 1998, U.S. media widely reported claims that the United States State Department had offered to lift the Cuban embargo in exchange for the return of 90 U.S. fugitives, including Shakur.

-The United States Congress passed a non-binding resolution in September 1998, asking Cuba for the return of Shakur as well as 90 fugitives believed by Congress to be residing in Cuba; House Concurrent Resolution 254 passed 371–0 in the House and by unanimous consent in the Senate.
+In September 1998, the United States Congress passed a non-binding resolution, asking Cuba for the return of Shakur as well as 90 fugitives believed by Congress to be residing in Cuba; House Concurrent Resolution 254 passed 371–0 in the House and by unanimous consent in the Senate.
 The Resolution was due in no small part to the lobbying efforts of Governor Whitman and New Jersey Representative Bob Franks.
 Before the passage of the Resolution, Franks stated: "This escaped murderer now lives a comfortable life in Cuba and has launched a public relations campaign in which she attempts to portray herself as an innocent victim rather than a cold-blooded murderer."

-In an open letter to Castro, chair of the Congressional Black Caucus Representative Maxine Waters of California later explained that many members of the Caucus (including herself) were against Shakur's extradition but had mistakenly voted for the bill, which was placed on the accelerated suspension calendar, generally reserved for non-controversial legislation.
-In the letter, Waters explained her opposition, calling COINTELPRO "illegal, clandestine political persecution".
+In September 1998, in an open letter to Castro, chair of the Congressional Black Caucus Representative Maxine Waters of California said that many members of the Caucus, including herself, were against Shakur's extradition and had mistakenly voted for the bill, which was placed on the accelerated suspension calendar, generally reserved for non-controversial legislation.
+In the letter, Waters explained her opposition, calling COINTELPRO "illegal, clandestine political persecution."